-Now, Institutional Corruption Risk Assessment (ICRA) is a preventive tool use by us anti-graft institutions the world over to test institutions vulnerability to corruption.
-A particular system is place under test to see whether sufficient safeguards are in place to prevent theft of public resources and the abuse that follows.
+The Institutional Corruption Risk Assessment (ICRA) is a preventive tool use by us anti-graft institutions the world over to test institutions vulnerabilities to corruption.
+A particular system is placed under test to see whether sufficient safeguards are in place to prevent theft of public resources and the abuse that follows.

 In the particular case with the Liberia Immigration Service, the LACC placed a keen attention on few revenue generating sections/units of the LIS.
-The Risk Assessment Team attempted to evaluated the control mechanism at the head office of the Immigration Service, major ports of entry including the Roberts International Airport, the Freeport of Monrovia and key border entry points.
+The Risk Assessment Team attempted to evaluate the control mechanism at the head office of the Immigration Service, major ports of entry including the Roberts International Airport, the Freeport of Monrovia and key border entry points.
 The Risk Assessors also review the operational effectiveness of the country's visa-on-arrival regime, resident permit system, issuance of border passes and the technical readiness of the Immigration system of the country to prevent trafficking in persons at the borders.
 The LACC also did a quick and brief review of the administrative issues in the Immigration system which could translate into fraud and administrative overlaps which is a key element that leads to corruption.

-During the period of the risk assessment of the Liberia Immigration Serivce, The LACC overserved that the immigration service has in place little controls to prevent corruption in its visa on arrival program, re-entry permit and the resident permit.
-There was no document presented to anti-corruption risk assessors that funds generated from the issuance of visa on arrival and different forms of permit actual finds its way in government revenue.
+During the period of the risk assessment of the Liberia Immigration Service, the LACC observed that the Immigration Service has in place little controls to prevent corruption in its visa on arrival program, re-entry permit and the resident permit.
+There was no documents presented to anti-corruption risk assessors that funds generated from the issuance of visa on arrival and different forms of permit actually find their way in government revenue.
 The Visa on arrival process is also highly prone to fraud.
-Applicants for visa on arrival are supposed to send monies in advance to family members who will pay to anyone at the Immigration Service for Visa on arrival processing There is no clear-cut amount an individual is suppose to pay though individuals arrival pay around two hundred and fifty to three hundred United States Dollars(US\$250-US\$300.00).
+Applicants for visa on arrival are supposed to send monies in advance to family members who will pay to anyone at the Immigration Service for Visa on arrival processing.
+There is no clear-cut amount an individual is supposed to pay though individuals arriving pay around two hundred fifty to three hundred United States Dollars(US\$250-US\$300.00).

-The administration of the resident permit regime is also technical and operationally chaotic as any immigration officer can process an individual Resident Permit as seen by the Anti-corruption risk assessment.
+The administration of the resident permit regime is also technically and operationally chaotic as any immigration officer can process an individual Resident Permit as seen by the Anti-corruption risk assessment.
 This is a general recipe for fraud as most immigration officers are basically in the streets looking for clients.

 The Liberia Immigration Service was unable to provide a clear data of the number of non-Liberians in the country.
-The information on how many non- Liberians will information the government of the revenue to generate from resident permit issuance.
+The information on how many non- Liberians will inform the government of Liberia on projected revenue to be generated from resident permit issuance.

 There is also no system in place at all our borders to prevent trafficking in persons.
-Children from Liberia, Guinea, Sierra Leone and Ivory Coast cross transverse our borders on a daily basis for education on either side.
-There is no database of the number of children that leave from Liberia every to school in Guinea, Sierra Leone and Ivory coast or the Vice versa.
-Corrupt individuals can manipulate the situation and take bribe to traffic children if proper documentation is not carryout.
+Children from Liberia, Guinea, Sierra Leone and Ivory Coast transverse our borders on a daily basis for education on either side.
+There is no database of the number of children that leave from Liberia every day to school in Guinea, Sierra Leone and Ivory coast and vice versa.
+Corrupt individuals can manipulate the situation and take bribe to traffic children if proper documentation is not in place.

-The Liberia Anti-corruption is proposing several recommendations to the Liberia Immigration Service to correct the huge deficiencies noted.
+The Liberia Anti-Corruption Commission is proposing several recommendations to the Liberia Immigration Service to correct the huge deficiencies noted.
 Key among them is that all payments must be done to the Liberia Revenue Authority.
-VISA-ON-ARRIVAL must be issued on the day of an individual arrival and must be paid to a legitimate revenue agent at the point of arrival.
-All aliens or non-Liberians having resident permit without a flag receipt from the Liberia Revenue Authority will be deemed as in the full practice of corruption going forward.
+VISA-ON-ARRIVAL must be issued on the day an individual arrives and must be paid to a legitimate revenue agent at the point of arrival.
+Henceforth, all aliens or non-Liberians having resident permit without a flag receipt from the Liberia Revenue Authority will be deemed as in the full practice of corruption.